 Falling into another grey area of DUI law are types of motorized transportation that don't fit into the typical view of an everyday automobile.
 Some common examples of these are ATVs, pocket bikes (minibikes), golf carts, and other vehicles that aren't designed or intended for use on public highways.

 Similar to the laws surrounding drunk biking, a good place to start in a non-automobile DUI case is with the laws of the state at issue.
 Some states create lists of "motor vehicles" that fit the definition under DUI laws, while others create definitions for those motor vehicles.
 The rules vary widely and it is best to consult your state laws, but here are some examples of non-automobile vehicles which have been found to qualify as "motor vehicles" under various state DUI laws:

 - golf carts

-The general take-away from these examples, is that a vehicle that a wide variety of vehicles that have motors, wheels, and are operated by human drivers can qualify as motor vehicles for purposes of drunk driving laws (including horses and horse-drawn wagons).
+Therefore, a wide variety of vehicles that have motors, wheels, and are operated by human drivers can qualify as motor vehicles for purposes of drunk driving laws (including horses and horse-drawn wagons).
 Once sharing public streets and highways, the amount of horsepower, the speed, or the danger posed (or lack thereof) by the vehicles may play a very limited role as far as drunk driving laws are concerned.